-The next two days the group worked at Machu Picchu Sanctuary along the Inti Punku (Sun Gate) trail and at Huchuy Picchu removing pasto gordura, the same invasive grass that was removed during the June 2017 trip.
+The first two days the group worked at Machu Picchu Sanctuary along the Inti Punku (Sun Gate) trail, Puente Inka (Inka Bridge) trail, Machu Picchu Mountain, Huchuy Picchu and Huayna Picchu removing pasto gordura (Melinis minutiflora), the same invasive grass that was removed during the June 2018 trip and the 2017 trips.
 This grass is a native of Africa and has begun to out-compete native species of plants.
 Melinis minutiflora is particularly adapted to grow quickly in disturbed soils and in areas recently burned by wildfires.
 The officials at the Machu Picchu Sanctuary, and biologist Julio Ochoa in particular, want to eradicate this invasive species before it is able to completely replace native species.
-Volunteers contributed 320 hours over a two-day period to remove Melinis minutiflora from the trail to the Sun Gate, on Huchuy Picchu, and on the terraces around Huchuy Picchu, and the lower trail to Huayna Picchu.
-The volunteers, Santiago, and Julio Ochoa and his assistants Wilbur, Cristian, Julian and Octavio; pulled and collected 68 large sacks of Melinis minutiflora.
+Volunteers contributed 320 hours over a two-day period to remove Melinis minutiflora from the trail to the Sun Gate, the Inka Bridge, on Machu Picchu Mountain, Huchuy Picchu, and Huayna Picchu.
+The volunteers, Santiago, and Julio Ochoa and his assistants Wilbur, Cristian, Julian and Octavio; pulled and collected 46 large sacks of Melinis minutiflora.